Pansy (Fabergé egg)

 The Pansy egg or Spinach Jade egg is one of the Imperial Russian Fabergé eggs, and it was commissioned in 1899 by Tsar Nicholas II as an Easter gift for his mother, Dowager Empress Maria Feodoronova.
 Its design was overseen by the jeweler Peter Carl Fabergé.
-It is one of only two done in the Art Nouveau style (the other is the Lilies of the Valley egg).
+This egg is one of only three made in the Art Nouveau style; the others are the Lilies of the Valley egg of 1898 and the Clover Leaf egg of 1902.

 Description

 The egg is made of nephrite and has a stand made of gilt silver in the form of branches twisting up about the bottom of the egg (the egg points downward).
 Around the sides are five pansies with enamelled leaves and petals.
 The top of the egg – a nephrite dome – lifts off to reveal the egg's surprise.